asya-achimova/asya-achimova.github.io/_pages/talks.md

 Peters, B., Çapar, S.C., König, P., & A. Achimova.
 Inferring the truth: a psycholinguistic look into direct and accommodated evidence.
 Paper presented at the <i>Biannual conference of the German Cognitive Science Society</i>, KogWis 2025.
 Bochum, Germany.
 September 1, 2025.

+Dietrich, S., Achimova, A., Butz, M.V., Seibold, V., & B. Rolke.
+The Bear or the Lion – Who Did It?
+The Role of Verbs and Adjectives in Pronoun Resolution.
+Poster presented at the <i>Biannual conference of the German Cognitive Science Society</i>, KogWis 2025.
+Bochum, Germany.
+September 2, 2025.
+Best poster award.

 Achimova, A. Presuppositions in discourse. <i>Introduction to rhetoric</i>, Utrecht University.
 April 16, 2025